 Smoking is one of the biggest problems that has hunted our society for decades.
 The usage of cigarettes, cigars, and pipes has led to a dangerous and addictive cycle attributing to the deaths of more than 100 million adults.
 This is because tobacco, the substance found in all these smoking methods, is made up of more than chemicals, with more than 250 which are lethal such acetone, found in nail polish remover, arsenic, used in rat poison, carbon monoxide, released in car fumes and the most addictive, nicotine, used in insecticides.1 All of these toxic chemicals put the user at a dangerously high risk of developing at least 69 types of cancers and tens of other related diseases.
 2 Thankfully, millions of smokers across the world decide to quit tobacco use.
 However, breaking this addiction is a physically and psychologically strenuous process.
 So much so that 95% of all Americans who want to quit tobacco use, fail.
 This is due to psychological and physical symptoms that occur when the body is attempting to remove tobacco out of its system, and heal.
 Coping mechanisms such as nicotine patches and counseling have developed overtime to help the user successfully pass withdrawal symptoms.
 As a result, those who break out of the chains of this addiction successfully experience a decrease in the risk of developing these diseases and lead a healthier and more fulfilling life.

 “How do I quit?”
 That is the first question millions of smokers across the world have to face when deciding to withdraw tobacco use.
 Smoking is an addictive cycle that puts its users at more substantial risk for physical and psychological illnesses.
 However, those who quit are met with a challenge, breaking this addiction.
+Using an e-cigarette like the ones at heets dubai can be a great way to manage your nicotine cravings.
 Smoking cessation is the process by which a user begins to withdraw tobacco use.
 Toxic and addictive chemicals within cigarettes dramatically change the chemical composition of the brain and all areas of the body.
 As a result, when tobacco use is lowered, the body goes through changes to and begins to heal.
 This is associated with symptoms such as severe cough, appetitive changes, depression, and more.

 Cigarettes, pipes, and cigars are the most common sources of tobacco, which carry more than 7000 chemicals, 250 of which are severely virulent.
 As a result, they put users at risk of developing at least 69 kinds of cancers, including lung cancer, colon cancer, kidney cancer, pancreas cancer, and tens of other diseases such as COPD, and stoke.
 3, 4 Lastly, smokers experience suppressed senses of smell and taste, staining of teeth, bad breath, and increased likelihood of oral infections.5 Quitting tobacco use would allow all smokers to be at a significantly lower risk of developing any of these diseases, eventually down to the level of a non-smoker, promising a much healthier and long-lived life.